lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/download.rst

 Release notes
 -------------

-Support of FMI version 1.0 for co-simulation.
+First release that supports FMI version 1.0 for co-simulation.